 Our Testing Experience

-For two-person lounging, Lewis was the easiest win.
-There’s enough depth and width for sharing without feeling crowded, and movement from one person didn’t constantly disturb the other.
-The downside is maintenance: the cozy, “nest” feel also means more fluffing and re-centering after heavy use.
+For shared lounging, Lewis was the easiest win of the four.
+Two people could spread out without the sofa feeling cramped, and movement on one side did not constantly disturb the other.
+The downside is maintenance: the cozy, nested feel also means more fluffing and cushion reset after heavy use.

 What we liked: